novigit/code-notes/snakemake.md

 ```

 If you are on a Sun Grid Engine cluster (qsub), make sure you are in
-the environment that has all required tools loaded
-before executing the snakefile.
+the environment that has all required tools loaded before executing the snakefile.
--V ensures that your environment variables are passed on to the submitted job
+`-V` ensures that your environment variables are passed on to the submitted job

-# submit each snakejob with the number of threads specified in the rule
+#### submit each snakejob with the number of threads specified in the rule
-snakemake --cluster 'qsub -V -pe threaded {threads}'
+`snakemake --cluster 'qsub -V -pe threaded {threads}'`

-# limit the number of jobs that can be submitted to the HPC queue at the same time
+#### limit the number of jobs that can be submitted to the HPC queue at the same time
-snakemake --cluster 'qsub -V' --jobs 6
+`snakemake --cluster 'qsub -V' --jobs 6`

-# specify the location of the STDOUT and STDERR files of each submitted snakejob
+#### specify the location of the STDOUT and STDERR files of each submitted snakejob
-snakemake --cluster 'qsub -V -cwd -o logs/{rule}.{jobid}.o -e logs/{rule}.{jobid}.e'
+`snakemake --cluster 'qsub -V -cwd -o logs/{rule}.{jobid}.o -e logs/{rule}.{jobid}.e'`

-## where {rule} and {jobid} are special wildcards holding the rule name and jobid of the snakejob, respectively
+Here {rule} and {jobid} are special wildcards holding the rule name and jobid of the snakejob, respectively.
-## if not specified, the STDOUT and STDERR files are stored in your $HOME
+If not specified, the STDOUT and STDERR files are stored in your `$HOME`.
-## -cwd ensures that the relative paths of -o and -e are relative to your working dir instead relative to your $HOME
+`-cwd` ensures that the relative paths of `-o` and `-e` are relative to your working dir instead relative to your `$HOME`

-# only trigger a rerun using modification times
-snakemake --rerun-triggers mtime
-## default is mtime,params,input,software_env,code
-## which is very aggressive

-# mark certain output files as up-to-date, so
-# that their associated rule will not rerun even if their input files are newer
-snakemake --touch outputfile

-# unlock the working directory
-## working dirs can be locked if pipeline execution is cancelled / crashed artificially
-## examples: Ctrl-C, power outage, cluster job ran out of time, etc
-snakemake --unlock

-# SNAKEMAKE GENERAL EXECUTION NOTES
+# Other notes

-# - Output directories specified in your rules are automatically made my Snakemake.
-So no need for 'mkdir' in the 'shell:'
+- Output directories specified in your rules are automatically made my Snakemake.
+So no need for `mkdir` in the `shell:`

-# - After a rule is executed, SNAKEMAKE will check if all your desired output files stated in 'output:' are actually present in your filesystem.
+- After a rule is executed, snakemake will check if all your desired output files stated in `output:` are actually present in your filesystem.
-# If at least one of them is not present, SNAKEMAKE will assume the rule executation failed and remove all files generated by that rule / job
+If at least one of them is not present, snakemake will assume the rule executation failed and remove all files generated by that rule / job